ph +61 (0)3 6382 1336 , +61 (0)466 955210. . email: us @ thegrovetas.com

 corner Elizabeth & Cimitiere Streets (25 Cimitiere St) central George Town TAS 7253

-Is a larger self contained cottage, featuring exposed old oregon beams and oregon feature wall, has a queen size bed in one bedroom and two single beds in the other.
+Is a larger self contained cottage (70m2), featuring exposed old oregon beams and oregon feature wall, has a queen size bed in one bedroom and two single beds in the other.
 There is a full kitchen and bathroom.
-Some 2007-08 visitor book comments "Thoroughly enjoyed our 2nd stay at The Grove, this time in "Grove" Cottage.
-The little touches do not go unnoticed."
-(13th October), "You have thought of everything!
-And a very comfortable bed."
-(13th January)
+Note that the 2nd bedroom is accessed via bathroom so does not suit all groups

-House is no longer open for inspection|
+|Restaurant and House are no longer open for inspection|

 Have a look at George Town's history also.

 The Davies family, who purchased 'The Grove' in 1889 report that they were told that the house was built as a home for the military commandant, and completed about 1827.
 Remembering that it is situated in Cimitiere St., and that Colonel Cimitiere was the military commandant, may give that story some credibility.
 However, recent research suggests that the house was very likely built by Lieutenant Matthew Curling Friend, ship's captain, who was appointed to the post of Port Officer in 1832.
 He administered the whole of the river port of the Tamar river, called Port Dalrymple, because in those days of course the ships were much smaller, and used to go right to Launceston.
 He moved from Launceston to George Town late in 1835 apparently on completion of construction.